Trick 'r Treat: Reception

-Box office

-As of October 26, 2023, Trick 'r Treat grossed $27,909 in the United Kingdom.

-Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 82% based on 38 reviews, with an average rating of 7.40/10.
-The site's critical consensus reads: "A deftly crafted tribute to Halloween legends, Trick 'r' Treat [sic] hits all the genre marks with gusto and old-fashioned suspense."

 Dread Central gave it five out of five stars, stating: "Trick 'r Treat ranks alongside John Carpenter's Halloween as traditional October viewing and I can't imagine a single horror fan that won't fall head over heels in love with it."
 The film earned ten out of ten from Ryan Rotten of ShockTilYouDrop.com.

 IGN called it a "very well-crafted Halloween horror tribute" and "a scary blast", rating it a score of eight out of ten.
 Bloody Disgusting ranked the film ninth in their list of the "Top 20 Horror Films of the Decade", calling it "so good that its lack of a theatrical release borders on the criminal."
 Jeffrey M. Anderson of Common Sense Media rated the film four stars out of five, stating that horror anthologies "rarely work as well as this one does, with its brisk pacing and excellent casting, and its alluring combination of prankish humor and sincere dread."
 He also noted that it's "admirable how beautifully the stories twist and flow and snap together, most with little tricks and twist endings that reference other parts of the movie."
 Jim Vorel of Paste Magazine praised the characters' "different social castes and age groups" and, overall, called it "one of the most purely entertaining horror films of the 2000s."